How to Write a Novel: A 7-Step Guide

 The first draft is all about capturing your ideas without worrying about perfection.
 It’s necessary to stay connected to the heart of your story, according to Revis.

 “You have to remember the heart of your story, the reason why you want to tell it,” she said.
-Whether it’s a message you’re passionate about, or a particular scene you’re excited to write, the inspiration behind your novel should stay present throughout the process to keep your passion alive, said Revis.
+Whether it’s a message you’re passionate about or a particular scene you’re excited to write, the inspiration behind your novel should stay present throughout the process to keep your passion alive, said Revis.

 For beginners wondering if they can write a novel with no experience, she said the answer is "Yes!"
 Writing a novel is a process of discovery, and the first draft is just the beginning.

-Some writers may benefit from practical advice on staying motivated and organized, making the journey feel less overwhelming.
+Some writers may benefit from practical advice on staying motivated and organized, making the drafting journey feel less overwhelming.

 Revising and Editing